Primary symptom (compulsory for diagnosis):

 The manifestation of symptoms is highly individualised.
 There may be marked fluctuation of symptom severity from mild, moderate to severe (vide infra) and this hierarchy changes from day to day and hour to hour.
 A relatively small (25%)(ME Alliance report) proportion of ME/CFS patients suffer in the severe end of the ME/CFS spectrum.
 For them the range and severity of symptoms are quite marked and they may be house or bed-bound and require a wheelchair to be mobile.

-The International Consensus Primer for Medical Practitioners (2012) is the standard recommended for diagnosis and management of ME/CFS in Australia and globally.
-It includes diagnostic criteria, laboratory tests and management principles.
+There are two standards for diagnosing ME/CFS.
+The International Consensus Primer for Medical Practitioners (2012) is a comprehensive guide to diagnosis and management of ME/CFS.
+This guide includes diagnostic criteria, laboratory tests and management principles.
 It also contains a fully expanded list of symptoms.

 Further Reading and References